Cross-Dressing

 Prevalence & culture

 Cross-dressing is one of the more prevalent paraphilia-adjacent interests in general-population survey data.
-In Joyal & Carpentier's (2017) representative Quebec sample of 1,040 adults, nearly half reported interest in at least one paraphilic category and clothing/fetishistic interests were common, while Bártová et al. (2021) places transvestic interest in the low single-digit percent range in the Czech population: consistent with this entry's roughly 3% anchor.
+In Joyal & Carpentier's (2017) representative Quebec sample of 1,040 adults, nearly half reported interest in at least one paraphilic category and clothing/fetishistic interests were common.
+Bártová et al. (2021), surveying a representative online sample of 10,044 Czech adults, found that 31.3% of men and 13.6% of women endorsed at least one paraphilic preference and places transvestic interest in the low single-digit percent range: consistent with this entry's roughly 3% anchor.
 Mainstream coverage such as Glamour's A–Z of kinks treats it as a recognised, common interest.
 Reported erotic prevalence is higher among men in clinical samples, but non-erotic, gender-expressive cross-dressing is widespread and not bounded by gender, and the practice enjoys substantial cultural visibility through history, theatre, drag and online communities.

 Safety, consent & law